What is an Herbal Nervine?

 Nervine Troporestoratives

-Nervine Tonics (or trophorestoratives) are perhaps the most important contribution herbal medicine can make in the whole area of stress & anxiety, and in strengthening & “feeding” the nervous system.
-In cases of nervous debility, the nervine tonics strengthen and restore the tissues directly.
+Nervine Tonics (or trophorestoratives) are perhaps the most important contribution herbal medicine can make in the vast area of stress & anxiety, and in strengthening & “feeding” the nervous system.
+In cases of nervous, high strung "type A people" the nervine tonics strengthen and restore the tissues directly.
 Note; most nerve troporestoratives are also considered adaptogens.
 Adaptogens should also be considered in this group due to their ability to aid the the mind, allowing our physical body to cope with demands made upon it.

 Three herbal troporestorative examples include: Blue Vervain, Oats, and St. John's Wort.